Timelock Contract

 * Cancellation before execution

-* Integration with Globals contract (scheduling admin-gated operations)
+* Integration with the Globals contract (scheduling admin-gated operations)

 ---